bcgov/protected-lands-and-waters-indicator/README.md

 ### Data

-The analysis uses data from several sources:
+The analysis uses data from several sources; they should be downloaded and stored in the `data` folder:

 -   [Canadian Council on Ecological Areas (CCEA) shapefile database of protected areas in Canada](http://www.ccea.org/download-carts-data/)
 -   [B.C.
 Government Conservation Lands](https://catalogue.data.gov.bc.ca/dataset/68327529-c0d5-4fcb-b84e-f8d98a7f8612) (License: [OGL-BC](http://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61))